I've got me a new tenor sax!

 It's about a change in tastes.
-Many years ago I used to take my tea with
+Many years ago I used to take my

-that's shifted...first I cut back on the sugar and
+Over the years that's shifted...first I cut back on the sugar and

 then I cut back on the milk.
 These days I'm on a level spoonful

 It's hard to describe the change in tone I've been looking for -

 in fact it's more of a feeling.

 I first came across it when I tried an Inderbinen.
-It had everything the
+It had everything

-it wasn't warmer - it was a little more full in
+wasn't brighter, it wasn't warmer - it was a little more full in

 the midrange though, but without being overly so.
 I also found it

 on a Borgani 09 Vintage...and, funnily enough, on a Keilwerth SX90R

 people who claim I hate Keilwerths).

-Trouble was, while these horns all had that extra something, they also
+Trouble was, while these horns all had that extra something, they

-these horns would bring (strangely enough, the
+for the benefits these horns would bring (strangely enough, the

 dearer Yamahas didn't really thrill me either).